 - Yes, this problem exists.
 The committee has a separate working group, which is engaged in comprehensive programs for the restoration of terraforms under the leadership of the chairman of the committee.
 At the last meeting of this group this issue was raised again.
 USAID’s international partners suggested that these programs should be drawn into the Law “On the Fundamentals of State Regional Policy,” but we were informed that a separate working group under the leadership of Deputy Minister Mrs. Azarkhina is working on the issue of duplicating programs and recovery plans in the Ministry of Reconstruction.
 The ministry has not yet reported on the results of its work.

-– At the level of government institutions, there is talk about the advisability of restoring destroyed cities?
+— At the level of government institutions, are there conversations about the advisability of restoring destroyed cities?
 Who will make difficult decisions about whether to restore Bakhmut, Avdievka...?

 — There are isolated statements.
 There is no policy on this yet.
 I hope the Ministry of Reconstruction is developing it; it should start a corresponding discussion.
 But, unfortunately, regional issues are not a priority for the Ministry of Reconstruction.